First Generation Student Entrepreneurship

 The ECenter is committed to a special focus on first generation (FirstGen) student entrepreneurs - a currently under-served student population with a passion for ideas and innovation.

-In June of 2017, we hosted a free FirstGen pre-conference event before the start of the annual Deshpande Symposium at UMass Lowell.
+For the past two years, we hosted a FirstGen pre-conference event before the start of the annual Deshpande Symposium at UMass Lowell.
 The Deshpande Symposium is a gathering of like-minded practitioners with a focus on accelerating innovation and entrepreneurship across the university and college environment.
-The pre-conference was free and open to all universities who share an interest in and passion for the engagement of first-generation college students in entrepreneurial activities.
+The pre-conferences were open to all universities who share an interest in and passion for the engagement of first-generation college students in entrepreneurial activities.

 The U.S. Department of Education reports nearly a third of undergraduate students are FirstGen.
 FirstGen is generally defined as the first person in a family to graduate with a four-year bachelor degree but even that definition is not universally agreed-upon.
 These students often enter college at a significant disadvantage and research shows that meaningful learning and engagement in high-impact experiences like entrepreneurship deliver positive, lasting effects for life.
 The event, which was supported by UNH’s I-Corps grant on inclusive entrepreneurship and in collaboration with UMass Lowell, was designed to spark a community of practice around this important issue.